MugillaGurilla/Technical-Portfolio/Bookstore_Manager_py/README.md

 * View All Stock
 * Exit

+bulk_add.py is a function I've coded for bulk adding books from a CSV file, provided the data inside the CSV is clean.

 ## Installation:
 The software will run irrespective of whether data/ebookstore already exists.
 If it doesn't exist, the program will create the database and initialise it with stock.